Kethsar/ytarchive/README.md

 	--merge
 		Automatically run the ffmpeg command for the downloaded streams when sigint is received.
 You will be prompted otherwise.

+	--metadata KEY=VALUE
+		If writing metadata, overwrite/add metadata key-value entry.
+		KEY is a metadata key that ffmpeg recognizes.
+If invalid, ffmpeg may ignore it or error.
+		VALUE is a format template.
+If empty string (''), omit writing metadata for the key.
+		See FORMAT TEMPLATE OPTIONS below for a list of available format keys.
+		Can be used multiple times.

+	--mkv
+		Mux the final file into an mkv container instead of an mp4 container.
+		Ignored when downloading audio only.

 	--no-frag-files
 		Keep fragment data in memory instead of writing to an intermediate file.